 We now do 8 back to back matrix multiplications, so we have to update

-the `flops` calculation accordingly.
+calculation accordingly.

+The first step to optimization is to ensure the hottest instructions are also the most efficient.
+Right now our kernel uses scalar multiplication and scalar addition.
 We should instead use a fused variant, often referred to as an FMA.

-WebGPU exposes an approximation of an FMA instruction, `mad`.
+WebGPU exposes an approximation of an FMA instruction, mad

-Since this single instruction does `a * b + c`, it might speed up
+Since this single instruction does a * b + c

 our computation.